Product design

 Approver

-Approver (field APPUSR) |
+| Approver (APPUSR) |

 The subject matter expert that has the expertise to review the business case and the requirements for the product design BOM revision.
-Subject matter experts or "approvers" have a user role with Internal approver or External approver authorization.
+Subject matter experts or approvers have a user role with Internal approver or External approver authorization.
 They have the authority to approve or reject the suggested design. |

-Approval date (field APPDAT) |
+| Approval date (APPDAT) |

-The date you assign an "approver" to the product design BOM revision or as an approver, the date you change the Approval status field. |
+| The date you assign an approver to the product design BOM revision or as an approver, the date you change the Approval status field. |

-Approval status (field APPSTA) |
+| Approval status (APPSTA) |

 The current status of the decision in the review of the business case and requirements for the product design revision.
 The standard approval cycle is: Approval pending > Approval submitted > Approval in progress > Approved for prototype > Approved for production.
 The standard approval cycle for a product design BOM revision that will be rejected is: Approval pending > Approval submitted > Approval in progress > Approval rejected.
 You can be flexible with the approval cycle status.
 For example, for a product design BOM revision that reaches Approved for prototype status then a prototype is sent to customers for approval and is subsequently rejected, the approval cycle could be: Approval pending > Approval submitted > Approval in progress > Approved for prototype > Approval rejected. |

-Maximum quantity (field QTYMAX) |
+| Maximum quantity (QTYMAX) |

-Use this field following your review as an "approver" for the product design revision to indicate how many of the design you approve for production as a prototype product (by raising prototype work orders).
+Use this field following your review as an approver for the product design revision to indicate how many of the design you approve for production as a prototype product (by raising prototype work orders).
 Your figure should represent the maximum number of prototype products you need to run through your approval cycle.
-This figure is obsolete if the approval status is Approved for production. |
+Note - information

-UOM (field QTYMAXUOM) |
+| UOM (QTYMAXUOM) |

-Use this field following your review as an "approver" for the product design revision to define the unit in which the maximum quantity of the component should be produced as a pilot product or for full production.
-This field is only for reference.
-It does not impact the production process. |
+Use this field following your review as an approver for the product design revision to define the unit in which the maximum quantity of the component should be produced as a pilot product or for full production.
+Note - information

 Approval information